Most council tenants are secure tenants. Secure tenants have strong rights and can only be evicted in certain situations.

 Responsibility for repairs

-You are usually responsible for repairs to internal decoration and fixing any damage you cause.
+You are usually responsible for internal decoration and paying for any damage you cause.

-The council is usually responsible for most other repairs, including any problems with the roof, guttering, windows, doors and brickwork.
-It must also make sure that your electricity, plumbing and gas are working safely.
+The council is responsible for most other repairs, including any problems with the roof, guttering, windows, external doors and brickwork.

 You must have written permission from the council if you want to make improvements to your home.